 As previously mentioned, the Rs.
 20,000 crore subordinate debt scheme is meant for stressed MSMEs; even those that are tagged as non-performing assets or financially stressed.
-As small businesses have taken a massive hit due to the COVID-19 lockdown, it was imperative that the government released a lifeline to these businesses.
+As small businesses have taken a massive hit due to the lockdown, it was imperative that the government released a lifeline to these businesses.

 Since these are subordinate debts, if a stressed MSME goes bankrupt then the bank has few options to make the MSME repay a subordinate loan.
 As MSMEs that are categorized as NPAs and with stressed financials have been facing difficulty in procuring credit during the pandemic, this assistance by the government will help them bring their business on track.

 Lowdown on Rs.
 20,000 crore subordinate debt scheme for MSMEs

 - It will provide equity support to MSMEs that are badly affected by the pandemic.

 - Around 2 lakh MSMEs will benefit from the subordinate debt scheme.

 - MSMEs that are still functional in spite of NPA or are in financial trouble will gain from this subordinate debt.